bodepd/scenario_node_terminus/README.md

 ## Module Description

-This model providers a data layer that sits above your Puppet manifests.
+This model provides a data layer that sits above your Puppet manifests.

 This data layer can be used instead of composition manifests and roles/profiles.

-The data layer is processed into a list of classes as well as data\_bindings that should be used to configure a node.
+The data layer is processed into a list of classes as well as data\_bindings that should be used to configure a node's class parameters.

 ### Scenario Selection